Pellet stoves are promoted as a cleaner burning option. However, they are still significantly more polluting than a non-wood-burning form of heat.

 Emissions tests for pellet stoves omit the start-up phase of operation.
 In the US, the testing protocol for EPA approval allows the pellet stove to be run for an hour before emissions are officially counted.

-A review of the US EPA’s wood stove certification program conducted by the Northeast States for Coordinated Air Use Management (NESCAUM) found that, “on average, first-hour emissions were 175 percent higher than the [pellet stoves’] certification value.
-The first-hour values ranged from 14 percent to 576 percent higher (PDF).”
+A review of the US EPA’s wood stove certification program conducted by the Northeast States for Coordinated Air Use Management (NESCAUM) found that, “on average, first-hour emissions were 175% higher than the [pellet stoves’] certification value.
+The first-hour values ranged from 14% to 576% higher (PDF).”

 A European study found that when higher-emitting phases of the burn cycle were included, pellet stoves exceeded their certification limits.

-An Italian study found that the carcinogenic and mutagenic polycyclic aromatic hydrocarbons (PAHs) emitted from pellet stoves during start-up “have a higher toxicological burden” than during steady-state burning and that the ignition phase contributes substantially to the overall pollution output from pellet stoves.
-The researchers of this study concluded, “…in order to evaluate the real impact of pellet stoves on the environment, transient conditions should be taken into account.
-The ignition phase, even though it lasts only 20 minutes, can significantly contribute to pollutant emission.”
+An Italian study found that the carcinogenic and mutagenic polycyclic aromatic hydrocarbons (PAHs) emitted from pellet stoves during start-up “have a higher toxicological burden” than during steady-state burning and that the ignition phase, although brief, contributes substantially to the overall pollution output from pellet stoves.

 More emissions testing issues

-The NESCAUM review found that issues with pellet stove certification testing and test reports are widespread.
+The NESCAUM report found that issues with pellet stove certification testing and test reports are widespread.
 “Of the 86 test reports reviewed, all had at least one element that triggered revocation criteria.”

-NESCAUM analyzed 23 wood chip samples and 132 wood pellet samples manufactured in the US and Canada and available for sale in eastern parts of the United States.
+The wood used in the manufacture of the pellets can also be an issue.
+In another NESCAUM report, researchers analyzed 23 wood chip samples and 132 wood pellet samples manufactured in the US and Canada and available for sale in eastern parts of the United States.
 They found that most of the pellets tested would meet US voluntary standards, but would not be likely to meet the higher standards for residential use in Europe.

 Some pellet samples in their study had “unusually high concentrations of several heavy metals, including arsenic, copper and chromium.”
 It was assumed that this was due to the use of recycled preservative-treated and painted waste wood.
 Their analysis found a wide range of results, with many samples “higher than the ‘normal’ benchmark value.”
 Some samples had levels of heavy metals 4 to 7 times higher than the next highest sample.